Suggestion: Watch the 5 minutes video tutorial before reading this article

-The rate is currently set to 15% and deducted from your rental incomes.
+The rate is currently set to 15% and deducted from your rental income.
 However, you’re able to make deductions for maintenance first, if those are considered relevant.

-The assessable amount amount can be calculated as follows:
+The assessable amount can be calculated as follows:

 + Rental income (12 months)